-Cellars Visually inspected where there was a safe and purpose-built access.
-Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fubseboard located in one of the entrance hall cupboard.s Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Internal distribution pipes where seen appear to be PVC and copper.
-The sanitary arrangements comprises a three piece bathroom suite and a three piece shower room.
-It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Internal distribution pipes where seen appear to be pVC and copper.
+The sanitary arrangements comprise a three piece bathroom suite.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water is by way of a gas fired combination boiler located in the under stair cupboard.

-Drainage Covers etc were not lifted.
+Heating and hot water is by way of a gas fired boiler located within the kitchen.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assume mains drainage to the public sewer.

-Fire, smoke and burglar alarms
+Assumed mains drainage to public sewer.
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
+New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
+In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
+Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.
+Any additional limits to inspection For flats / maisonettes